Tulane vs. South Florida NCAA Football Odds, Plays and Insights | November 20, 2021

 Over/Under Insights

-- Tulane and its opponents have combined to put up more than 60.5 points in six of 10 games this season.
+- Tulane and its opponents have combined to score more than 60.5 points in six of 10 games this season.

-- The 71.5 points per game these two squads have allowed their opponents to score this season are 11.0 more than the 60.5 total in this contest.
+- South Florida and its opponents have combined to score more than 60.5 points in five of 10 games this season.

-- The Green Wave and their opponents have scored an average of 62.9 points per game in 2021, 2.4 more than Saturday's total.
+- Saturday's total is 9.6 points higher than the combined 50.9 PPG average of the two teams.

+- This contest's total is 11.0 points fewer than the 71.5 these two squads combine to give up per game in 2021.

-- The 56.9 PPG average total in Bulls games this season is 3.6 points fewer than this game's over/under.
+- The average total in Green Wave games this season is 62.9, 2.4 points more than Saturday's total of 60.5.

 Tulane Stats and Trends

-- This year, the Green Wave have turned the ball over 20 times, four more than the Bulls' takeaways (16).
+- The Green Wave have turned the ball over four more times (20 total) than the Bulls have forced a turnover (16) this season.

 - Find the latest spread and moneyline odds for Tulane at SISportsbook.